-Under the Categories, this is where you add any relevant event tags.
+Under the Tags tab, this is where you add any relevant tags can be added to an event.
 Start typing a word and if a tag already exists, it will populate.
 If you would like to create a new tag, be sure to spell it correctly and use spaces (not commas) to separate words.

 WHY: Tag usage can inadvertently contribute to different listings.
 Examples:

 - Tag: featured events (shows up on CANR home page: canr.msu.edu)